 An alternative to a straight bug fix may be one of the following:

 1) PFsense could allow the user to specify radius attribute mapping.
 Citrix takes this approach but it tends to confuse users new to Radius.

 2) PFsense could implement group assignment via a more traditional Cisco-AV:Pair mapping.
 Vendor ID 9 attribute 1.

-Updated by Jay Shepherd about 5 years ago
+Updated by Jay Shepherd over 5 years ago